kumarimansi/AWS-EC2/README.md

 •	Amazon EC2 offers the broadest and deepest compute platform with choice of processor, storage, networking, operating system, and purchase model.
 Familiarize Yourself with EC2 Instances

-STEP 1:Log Into Your AWS Account
+STEP 1: Log Into Your AWS Account

 Log into the AWS Management Console and set up your root account.
 If you don’t already have an account, you will be prompted to create one.
 With the AWS free tier, you can get 750 hours/month of select EC2 instances for free.

-STEP 2:Launch Your Instance
+STEP 2: Launch Your Instance

 Identify which instance type is best for your workload.
 For your first instance, we recommend a low cost, general purpose instance type: t2.micro, and Amazon Machine Image (AMI): Amazon Linux 2 AMI, which are both free-tier eligible.
 Open the Amazon EC2 dashboard and choose “Launch Instance” to create your virtual machine.

-STEP 3:Configure Your Instance
+STEP 3: Configure Your Instance

 Here are some guidelines when setting up your first instance: